PetervanLunteren/animl-py/README.md

 This repository is forked from https://github.com/conservationtechlab/animl-py.

 I've tweaked the code a bit to make it work in my workflow.
+Feel free to use it!
 Original README below.

 ________________________________